monicaavagyan/IamMonicaAvagyan/README.md

 -    I have graduated with a Bachelor's degree in Computer Science from ASUE.
-Currently, I am working at the Foundation for Armenian Science and Technology (FAST), where I work on the Generation AI program..
+Currently, I am working at the Foundation for Armenian Science and Technology (FAST), where I work on the Generation AI program.
 -    I am actively learning and gaining experience in machine learning and data science, while remaining open to new opportunities in these or related fields.
 -    Reach me through:  www.linkedin.com/in/monica-av
 -    Fun fact: I love 🐵s, swimming🏊 and nail art💅.